graniticio/granitic/doc/tutorial/001-fundamentals.md

 An <code>endpoint</code> is Granitic's preferred name for code that handles a web service request to a particular URI pattern for a particular HTTP method (GET, POST etc).
-Most of the mechanics of routing a request to your code and converting between JSON and Go is handled by Granitic, you will be concerned mainly with defining your _endpoint logic_.
+Most of the mechanics of routing a request to your code and converting between JSON and your custom Go code is handled by Granitic, you will be concerned mainly with defining your _endpoint logic_.

 Endpoint logic is code in a Go struct implementing the <code>ws.WsRequestProcessor</code> interface.